T-LES/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script in 10-no_more_js deletes all regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
+Script in 10-no_more_js deletes all regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+Script in 11-directories counts the number of directories and sub -directories in the current directory.
+The current and parent direc tories are not taken into account.
+Hidden directories are counted